anxdpanic/plugin.video.composite_for_plex/README.txt

-PleXBMC - Use XBMC to play media from Plex Media Server
+PleXBMC - Use KODI (aka XBMC) to play media from Plex Media Server

-This is an XBMC addon that allows media and metadata stored in the Plex Media Server (PMS) to be viewed and played using XBMC.
+This is a KODI (previously known as XBMC) addon that allows media and metadata stored in the Plex Media Server (PMS) to be viewed and played using the KODI interface.

 INSTALLATION
 ------------